The Bruins aren’t only a mediocre hockey team, they’re becoming something far worse

 From the casual look of things, the Bruins don’t exactly appear to be a helpless, unmitigated mess.
 They have a two-point lead on the Toronto Maple Leafs in the Atlantic Division, sitting in playoff position nine points behind the division-leading Montreal Canadiens.
 Twenty-year-old David Pastrnak is destined to be a 30-goal scorer (plus) in his third season in the league.
 Brad Marchand has proven to be worth every penny of the $49 million contract he signed with the team last September.
 Tuukka Rask has shaken off his legion of critics to put together a season that few others between the pipes can boast.

 Yet, take a closer look at the NHL standings and you’ll discover a different story here.
-The Bruins have six games in hand on the Leafs, who have played 41 games to date, and yet remain clinging to that second spot, with the possibility of quickly dropping to the second wild card slot, if not entirely out of the playoff picture in the coming days.
+The Leafs, who have played 42 games to date, have five games in hand on the Bruins, and yet the Bruins remain clinging to that second spot, with the possibility of quickly dropping to the second wild card slot, if not entirely out of the playoff picture in the coming days.

 Most concerning, there was Monday afternoon’s embarrassing loss to the last-place New York Islanders, a game during head coach Claude Julien pulled Rask in the wake of allowing three goals on 15 shots, including a woofer off the stick of Josh Bailey during the game’s second period.
 But it wasn’t just Rask that was to blame for the 4-0 loss.
 Nobody showed up to play for the matinee, only two days after Marchand’s five-point day led the team to a 6-3 win over the Philadelphia Flyers.